EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 Without other information, this would prevent the CDN from learning which resources are requested from the origin server by observing the requests that it serves for out-of-band content.
-Though in many cases, information about the resource is readily obtainable by the CDN cache, see {{confidentiality}}, an unpredictable mapping ensures that other protection mechanisms can be effective if possible.
+Note that in some cases, information about the resource is readily obtainable by the CDN cache, see {{confidentiality}}, an unpredictable mapping ensures that other protection mechanisms can be effective if possible.

 # Content Integrity {#integrity}